Peaceful Shadows

 This is why I also oppose the present push for an Indigenous Voice to the Parliament.
 The Australian parliament was never designed for us and will never represent us.
 Tacking on an a toothless Indigenous appendix body as an afterthought is an ultimately regressive action which diminishes the greatest hope for most Aboriginal people.
 Wherever researchers and advocates went to listen to Aboriginal people about what they wanted in the potential Constitutional amendment, those people said with a unified voice one simple word: Sovereignty.

 Sovereignty, meaning Aboriginal people deciding how we will govern ourselves.
 It means having a safe distance between our communities and the will of ‘Australia’ being imposed upon us.
 For too long, Australians have assumed that Aboriginal people will eventually get used to Australia and want to join in nation building so we can all live as one big happy nation under the benevolent British crown.
 This completely ignores the reality that the British crown itself is our biggest problem: ‘Australia’ isn’t a result of the British invasion of 1788.
 For us, Australia is the invasion.
+Think about that for a second.

 None of the institutions of actual power on this continent are Aboriginal.
 None of the parliaments, courts, police, military, public service, prisons, universities, emergency services, etc. All are either directly or indirectly run out of the British crown.
 Out of the invasion.
 This simple fact is also reflected in Australia’s national holidays, not just Australia Day but also Christmas, Easter, New Year, Queen’s Birthday, Labor Day, etc… None of them are Indigenous to this continent.